Anup-Bajgain/Anup-Bajgain/README.md

 - 👋 Hi, I’m @Anup-Bajgain
-- 👀 I’m interested in programming,software development and anything new
+- 👀 I’m interested in programming, software development and anything new
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and web development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -via mail : anupbajgain999@gmail.com

 <!---